freenas/freenas-docs/userguide/system.rst

 #endif truenas

-By default, the system will automatically check for updates and will issue an alert when a new update becomes available.
-To disable this default, uncheck the box :guilabel:`Automatically check for updates`.
+By default, the system automatically checks for updates and issues an alert when a new update becomes available.
+The automatic check can be disabled by unchecking :guilabel:`Automatically check for updates`.

 #ifdef freenas
 This screen also shows which software branch, or *train*, is being